cocos-creator/docs-3d-deprecated/en/ui-system/components/editor/webview.md

 **Note:**

-- This component doesn't support load HTML file or execute Javascript.
+- This component doesn't support load HTML file or execute JavaScript.
 - If you don't use **WebView** related features in your project, please ensure that the **WebView** module is removed from the **Project -> Project Settings -> Module Config** to help your game approval go as smoothly as possible on iOS App Store.
 If you really needs to use WebView (or the added third-party SDK comes with **WebView**), and therefore the game rejected by App Store, you can still try to appeal through email.

 ### Add a callback via script